 As you pull upward with a close grip, the brachialis, and brachioradialis work in the same way they do during a hammer curl.
 Since you are lifting your entire body weight, they get more engagement than you would be able to lift with dumbbells.

 The biceps take more of the weight load as you lift and lessen the load distributed to the lats.
-The lats, of course, are engaged, but not to the extent as during a wide grip pull-up.
+The lats, of course, are engaged, but not to the same extent as they would be during a wide grip pull-up.

-The biceps, brachialis, and brachioradialis, also get full lengthening at the bottom phase of the pull up which can result in increases in hypertrophy.
+The biceps, brachialis, and brachioradialis, are fully lengthened at the bottom phase of the pull up which can result in increases in hypertrophy.

 The first main benefit of the close grip pull up is that they will be easier to perform than the wide grip.
 This makes it an easier exercise to perform if you are wanting to do some bodyweight exercises but haven’t yet developed the strength required for wide grip pull-ups.